gbook/nidb/README.md

 ## Current version of NiDB - March 2020
 NiDB was re-written in 2019 using C++ instead of Perl.
 This allowed much more reliable code.
 All Perl files have been moved to the <i>old</i> directory within programs for historical purposes.

 As part of the rewrite, a new installer was created.
-See the <i>Releases<i> section to download the current installer.
+See the *Releases* section to download the current installer.
 The installer should be used the first time NiDB is installed, and the internal update tool used for subsequent updates.

 Further changes include:
  * Only CentOS 8 is supported